 Witkoppen provides comprehensive, curative, promotive, and preventative primary healthcare in response to the changing needs of the community.
-We provide health and welfare services under one roof at a nominal cost inclusive of all medications to patients who can afford it, or free of charge to those who cannot.
+We provide health and social services under one roof at a nominal cost inclusive of all medications to patients who can afford it, or free of charge to those who cannot.

-As at December 2018, the total Witkoppen Health and Welfare Centre staff complement numbers over 170 personnel including stipend workers.
+As at December 2018, Witkoppen had a staff complement of over 170 personnel including stipend workers.

 The multidisciplinary team consists of Doctors, Primary Health Care Nurses, Auxiliary Nurses, Professional Nurses, Social Workers, Dietician, Counselling Psychologist, Counsellors, Pharmacists, Pharmacy Assistants, Data Capturers and Financial & Administration support staff.

 Proof of Capacity

 We have been in operation for over 70 years.
 The communities we serve acknowledge the important role we play in providing accessible, high-quality, affordable integrated medical and social services.All our projects are donor-funded hence we pay particular attention to good corporate governance and effective financial management.